Zodiac (schooner): Design and construction

 The schooner was the largest vessel designed by William H. Hand, Jr., a renowned naval architect, who was a primary developer of the V-bottomed hull motorsailers.
 Zodiac was built in 1924 at the Hodgdon Brothers Shipyard, East Boothbay, Maine.

 As built the vessel was 126 ft 10 in length overall, 25 ft 2 in beam, design draft of 13 ft 11 in and a waterline length of 98 ft 6 in on design draft.
 Propulsion was by an Atlas 140 hp, six-cylinder, four-cycle engine driving a 54 in, two-bladed propeller for a speed of about 7.5 kn under power.

 Yacht

-Robert Hood and J. Seward Johnson sailed the yacht as far north as Nachvak, Labrador and in 1928 entered Zodiac in a race from New York to Spain with the yacht finishing fourth among the large yachts.
+Robert Wood and J. Seward Johnson sailed the yacht as far north as Nachvak, Labrador and in 1928 entered Zodiac in a race from New York to Spain with the yacht finishing fourth among the large yachts.

 Pilot vessel California

 The San Francisco Bar Pilots Association bought the schooner in 1931 on the Atlantic Coast and brought the vessel to San Francisco for modification and operation as the pilot vessel California bearing the name of an earlier vessel of the Association.
 The vessel was the largest schooner operated by the San Francisco Bar Pilots who operated her in peacetime and through wars until 1972 as the last sailing vessel in the United States to serve as a pilot vessel.